JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/installation/julia.md

 # Julia

-In this section, we provide instructions on how to install all the software needed for this course.
-However, we only provide installation instructions for Windows 10 operating system.
+This section provides instructions on installing the software needed for this course.
+We show most of the instructions for only Windows 10.

-Surprisingly the first thing we have to install is the Julia programming language.
 The first step is to download the proper installation file from the official [download page](https://julialang.org/downloads/).
-In most cases, the appropriate version is the **64-bits** version for the Windows operating system.
+The appropriate version is the **64-bits** version for the Windows operating system in most cases.

 ![](juliainstall_1.png)

-If you're using an operating system other than Windows 10, follow the [platform-specific instructions](https://julialang.org/downloads/platform/).
+If you use an operating system other than Windows 10, follow the [platform-specific instructions](https://julialang.org/downloads/platform/).
 Otherwise, you can follow the instructions below.
 Run the downloaded Julia installer and follow the given instruction.

 ![](juliainstall_2.png)